The lead authority on this project

 Waste, Electrical and Electronic Equipment

-WEEE Ireland is a not for profit organisation, founded by Producers of electrical and electronic appliances to help them comply with their Extended Producer Responsibilities (EPR), imposed by the EU Battery Directive 2006/66/EC and WEEE Directive 2012/19/EU and earlier legislation.
-WEEE Ireland manages the collective compliance and collection of household e-waste, lighting, solar PV equipment and batteries from authorised collection points for recycling and recovery, on behalf of over 1,100 producer members.
+WEEE Ireland is a not-for-profit organisation, founded by Producers of electrical and electronic appliances to help them comply with their Extended Producer Responsibilities (EPR), imposed by the EU and Irish WEEE and Battery Directives and Regulation.
+WEEE Ireland manages the collective compliance and collection of household e-waste and waste batteries from authorised collection points for recycling and recovery on behalf of nearly 1,400 producer members.
+WEEE Ireland supports the transition to a Circular Economy and has developed a Circular Strategy to play their part in sustainable change.
+See the Close the E-Loop microsite for more information on WEEE Ireland, Members and Partners activities in developing a Circular Economy.

 WEEE Ireland in conjunction with the White Goods Association and industry have nominated authorised repairers as agents for certain white good products.
 We hope that this way the consumer will know who to contact in an emergency for the repair of certain white goods items.